-You can also run ads through WordAds, but they give you less control then Google Adsense over what gets served up to viewers.
+You can also run ads through WordAds, but they give you less control than Google Adsense over what gets served up to viewers.
 If you actually do get a shit ton of views, there are ways to make more money with ads.
 To partner with SHE Media they want you to have 20,000 monthly views, and Mediavine needs you to have the equivalent of about 60,000 page views per month.
 You can make more money with them, but they’re way too out of my league for me to have the slightest clue how much.

 Affiliate marketing involves using special links for a merchant site (e.g. Amazon) so that if people make a purchase after clicking on your link then you get a small commission.
 It’s nice in that it doesn’t end up costing the reader anything extra, as the merchant has already figured that into their regular pricing.
 Affiliate accounts are separate for each country’s Amazon site, and there are minimum amounts you must hit before you can get a payout, which may be higher in countries other than your own.
 There’s also a minimum earning requirement to stay active as an affiliiate.

 Buymeacoffee.com and Ko-fi.com are the big players here.
-The basis are similar, although they do have some different features.
+The basics are similar, although they do have some different features.
 You can get a link/button to post on your website to direct people to the coffee site, where they can make a donation or pay for content.
 You can also do short posts on those sites to content on your blog, which serves as a high domain authority backlink.

 Buymeacoffee.com and Ko-fi allow you to offer some premium content, as does WordPress.
 You can find out how to do this on WordPress here.